-Solo games are thrilling, but they can’t half get intensive after a while.
-Adding one or two extra players is a great way to keep things casual, and spend some quality time with your friends as you do so.
+Solo games are thrilling, but they can’t half get intense after a while.
+Changing your table football game by adding one or two extra players is a great way to keep things casual, and spend some quality time with your friends as you do so.
 It takes the edge off the tension and calculations of the typical table football game and tips it into a great exercise in teamwork, especially if you’re playing with people you’ve never played with before.

 And while there’s an undeniable thrill in an individual victory, the teamwork element of the game can yield some truly great moments as well.
 There’s a joy to be developed in reading not only your opponents, but getting into sync with your teammates too.
 There’s nothing quite like a flawless, unexpected pass back to your team’s defenders and promptly lifting your players out of the way for them to score the winning goal.
 You can see why it’s a handy bunch of skills to develop for more advanced tournament playing too (if you’re that way inclined)!

-OK, we’ll admit straight off the bat; this mode of game doesn’t quite have the same level of respect in more professional foosball circles.
-Unless you’re playing in a tournament though, you don’t have to let that stop you!
+OK, we’ll admit straight off the bat; this mode of game doesn’t quite have the same level of respect in more professional tabletop football circles.
+However, adding multiple balls can totally change your table football game.
 True, it’s not exactly the ingredient to a skilled, precise and calculated game, but it adds that brilliant feeling of chaos and randomness that appeals to the inner child in all of us.
 (Obviously, we would not recommend it for competitive games.)

 Plus, if you’re planning on using it for team games, you might want to opt for employing a bystander to gradually feed in more and more balls when they feel the game is dropping its pace a little.
 You’ll have to keep your goalie very mobile!

 You probably don’t need us to tell you this one.
-After all, in all this beautiful weather, who wouldn’t be tempted to have a cheeky game of outdoor foosball?
-In fact, we’ve got table football games designed especially for the purpose, like this RS3 Wooden Leg Outdoor Table football and this RS2 Stainless Steel Outdoor Table Football, both from renowned Spanish design house RS Barcelona.
+After all, when the weather is nice outside, who wouldn’t be tempted to have a cheeky game of outdoor foosball?
+In fact, we’ve got table football games designed especially for the purpose, like this RS3 Wooden Leg Outdoor Table football and this RS2 Stainless Steel Outdoor Table Football, both with outdoor table tops from renowned Spanish design house RS Barcelona.
 If you’ve got your sunnies on and you’re geared up for a game, it’s a great summertime pursuit.

 If you’re the kind of person who likes their indoor games to be outdoor games, and their outdoor games to be outdoorsier than anyone else’s, this is the one for you.
 We won’t lie to you; it’s probably an endeavour that’ll leave you a bit lighter in the wallet.
 Once you’re up there, too, you are of course going to have a little trouble with the whole gravity thing, so the game will probably be won and lost more or less on the first touch.
 In other words, you’ll quickly learn the exact angles to tap the ball into your opponent’s goal with near-micron levels of accuracy.
 Then, when you touch back down to Earth, that learned accuracy will make you almost unbeatable in any casual or professional game.
 Once your bone density has returned to normal, of course.